There’s been increasing attention on cultured meat recently.

 - Can help address world hunger

-- Can help minimize the negative effects of livestock agriculture
+- Can help minimize the negative effects and animal cruelty issues of livestock agriculture

 - Could free up space and resources for other uses